Feeling low or anxious is a normal response when you've lost your job, been made redundant, or you're struggling with debt.

 - National Debtline, or call 0808 808 4000 Monday to Friday, 9am to 8pm and Saturday 9.30am to 1pm

 - StepChange Debt Charity, or call 0800 138 1111 Monday to Friday, 8am to 8pm and Saturday 9am to 2pm

 The charity Mind has a money and mental health section on its website, which includes advice on how to manage debt.

 Mental Health & Money Advice offers information and advice for anyone struggling with money because of mental illness, or whose financial situation is affecting their mental health.

-When should you get medical help?
+When you should get medical help

-Seek help immediately if you cannot cope, if life is becoming very difficult or if you feel it is not worth living.
+Get help immediately if you cannot cope, if life is becoming very difficult or if you feel it is not worth living.